schibsted/jslt/README.md

        would be valuable.
      * Inlining of functions.
      * Eliminate unused variables.
-  * Avoid building more scope objects than necessary and avoid creating deep scope trees that require a lot of lookup.
   * Use property-based testing and fuzz testing to harden the parser.

 See also [the list of ideas](ideas/).